masashitanimura/2.0/pages/userguide/userguide_basicdebugging.md

 1. **Check your License if already installed**.
 Maybe you forget to place your License file before running EMS.

 2. **Check your License if already expired**.
 You can no longer use EMS if your license is expired.

 3. **Check if there are ports used by other applications**.
 There are many ports used by EMS, make sure that it is dedicated to EMS otherwise, there may be some errors with the connections.

 4. **Check if you have a network connection**.
 If your license is an online type, EMS won't be able to connect to the License Manager who will verify your license.

 5. **Check if you have a running instance of EMS.** You cannot run EMS simultaneously.

 6. **Check if EMS is installed properly**.
 There may be some components that were not installed.

+7. **Check Date and Time.** Date and Time should be the actual date and time.
+EMS will not run if it detects that date and time is adjusted.

    ​